-Annex D: Isolation/Shelter in Place - Provides a description of the response procedures in the event of the need to isolate a section of the resort hotel or to shelter in place.

-Detail the circumstances when isolation/shelter in place is necessary.
+Comments: Annex D: tion/Shelter in Place - Provides a description of the response procedures in vent of the need to isolate a section of the resort hotel or to shelter in place.
+It is recommended that the plan should: Detail the circumstances when isolation/shelter in place is necessary.
 Detail the decision points for evacuation versus isolation/shelter in place.
 Detail the general procedures for an isolation/shelter in place response.
 Detail the procedures for the notification of the need to isolate/shelter in place for resort hotel visitors and staff.
 Detail areas where effective isolation/shelter in place can take place.
 Provide a map of areas that can effectively be isolated.
 Detail the procedures for notifying emergency services.

-Annex E: Active Shooter - Provides a description of the response procedures in the event of an active shooter on the property or near the property

-Detail the general procedures for active shooter.
+Comments: Annex E: ve Shooter - Provides a description of the response procedures in the event of the shooter on the property or near the property It is recommended that the plan should: Detail the general procedures for active shooter.
 Detail the decision points for evacuation versus isolation/shelter in place.